 The breath and the state of the mind are intricately linked.
 We can control our minds by controlling our breath.
 Most of us breathe very shallow breaths and take from 15 or more breaths per minute.
 Breathing more that ten breaths per minute creates a state of stress.
 People who suffer from panic attacks not only breathe quickly and shallowly.
 They also often breathe through their mouths.

 Whenever you want to calm down, paying attention to your breath is the first step.
 Notice if you are inhaling and exhaling through your mouth or nose.
+Generally you should be breathing through your nose.
 Notice where you are breathing in your body.
 How far down do you breathe?
 Do you breathe in the belly, chest or neck?
 How many times do you breathe per minute?
 Time yourself.